sajeelmalik/Finesse/README.md

 * While utilizing **handlebars.js**, I uncovered that *main.handlebars* has very explicit syntax requirements.
 I attempted to properly link the CSS and JS files based on their exact routes, but handlebars required me to list them starting with /assets, even though assets was an internal directory in a separate folder.

 * Since some of the images on H&M's website were dynamically generated, I had to more deeply scrape through the site to obtain all the necessary information.
 While some of the images were not directly rendered on the page, their parent `divs` were, acting as placeholders for further dynamically rendered content.
-Inside the parent `divs`, unrealized `img` tags were housed, each of which contained a data-attribute called `data-src` from which the image would obtain its "true" source upon page scroll.
+Inside the invisible parent `divs`, unrealized `img` tags were housed, each of which contained a data-attribute called `data-src` from which the image would obtain its "true" source upon page scroll.
 As such, I was able to scrape these attributes and generate the images on my page.

 * Utilizing mLab MongoDB service for Heroku deployment